khanlab/SPIMprep/README.md

  - Python >= 3.11
  - Lightsheet data:
     - Raw Ultramicroscope Blaze OME TIFF files (include `blaze` in the acquisition tag)
+        - can be 2D or 3D TIFF files
     - Prestitched TIFF files (include `prestitched` in the acquisition tag)